-AAMC states that the BWMC's modification is an attempt to fix the BWMC problem with this standard, which it admitted to failing in its CON application, by conflating the feasibility of cardiac surgery at BWMC with the profitability of cardiac surgery within UMMS as a whole."
+AAMC states that the BWMC's modification is an attempt to "fix" BWMC's problem with the financial feasibility standard, which it admitted to failing in its CON application, by "conflating the feasibility of cardiac surgery at BWMC with the profitability of cardiac surgery within UMMS as a whole."
 (DI #45GF, p.
 2).
 AAMC describes this as an illegitimate rewrite of the Cardiac Surgery Chapter that would "work a revolution in the CON process; merged asset systems could leverage a profitable service in one part of the system to subsidize the creation of uneconomic facilities or services in another part of the system."
 (DI #46GF, p.
 3).
-It also criticizes the apparent failure of BWMC to include UM St. Joseph Medical Center in its "system" perspective and references Prince George's Hospital Center as a missing component.52 (DI #46GF, p.
+It also criticizes the apparent failure of BWMC to include UMSJ Medical Center in its "system" perspective and references Prince George's Hospital Center as a missing component.
+(DI #46GF, p.
 4).
-AAMC also finds fault with the profitability that BWMC has projected for UMMS, claiming it is inconsistent with HSCRC's mandates and methodologies and claims that UMMS has departed from standard accounting principles and use of the revenue and expense formats used in CON applications to produce an "unorthodox and opaque" financial feasibility analysis (DI #46GF, p.
-4).
-Finally, AAMC states that BWMC did not attribute any incremental operating costs to its cardiac surgery program, using a dubious assumption that operating expenses will shift from UMMC to BWMC on a one-to-one basis.
-It suggests that if the UMMC cardiac surgery program is as profitable as claimed by BWMC (a 33% profit margin, according to AAMC), it would be preferable for HSCRC to take direct action to reduce UMMC's revenue rather than shift revenue to a new uneconomical program as a way to reduce overcharging (DI #46GF, pp. 4-5).
+AAMC also finds fault with the profitability that BWMC has projected for UMMS, claiming it is inconsistent with

-51 DI #68GF
+59 See DI #68GF.

-52 UMMS had articulated a plan for acquiring Dimensions Health System at the time AAMC made this comment and has since committed to this acquisition.
-AAMC is noting that, based on what was known at that time, PGHC was on track to become a fourth UMMS cardiac surgery program.
+60 UMMS had articulated a plan for acquiring Dimensions Health System at the time AAMC made this comment and has since committed to this acquisition.
+AAMC notes that, based on what was known at that time, PGHC was on track to become a fourth UMMS cardiac surgery program.